lindsly/4DNvestigator/README.md

 Scott Ronquist, scotronq@umich.edu.
 1/18/19

 # Overview
+HIC-CLASS TEST.
 The 4DNvestigator is a MATLAB toolbox that analyzes time-series genome-wide chromosome conformation capture (Hi-C) and gene expression (RNA-seq) data.

 Paper: in preparation